Dichondra repens 'Emerald Falls' - Emerald Falls Dichondra

 • Propagation: Very easy to propagate from cuttings in water, soil or sphagnum moss.

-• Growth: Trailing
+• Growth: Spreading, Trailing, Short

 • Common Pests: Mealybugs, aphids, scale & spider mites